[Kind-of Revamped 6/25/2016] Changes: Minor proofreading and interaction changes (slower relationship lol).

 He laughed.
 "I bet you do.
 Ah, speaking of Science… Congratulations!"

-"You got the scholarship to the Imperial College!" he announced, beaming like the sun.
+"You got the scholarship to the Imperial College!"
+He announced, beaming like the sun, and her eyes widened in similar delights.

 "How rude, dad."
 She smirked.
 "If you could do it, so can I."